SaraChicaD/javascript/general/README.md

 if (options.isSomethingTrue) {
     value = 'hey there';
 }
+return value;

-// bad (uses a ternary that returns undefined) var options.isSomethingTrue ? 'hey there' : undefined;
+// bad (uses a ternary that returns undefined or null) var options.isSomethingTrue ? 'hey there' : undefined;

 ```

-Applying this pattern provides more robust maintenance over time and uses the basic structures of the language in a more formal way (ternaries are used under the assumption that we need a value).
+Applying this pattern provides more robust maintenance and Traceability (on debugging) over time and uses the basic structures of the language in a more formal way (ternaries are used under the assumption that we need a value).

+This correlates as well with a defined state and later on if needed altering such state instead of having an default state that is dynamic.

 **[⬆ back to top](#table-of-contents)**